buddhist-uni/buddhist-uni.github.io/_content/booklets/indian-tradition_kieschnick.md

 number: 2
 tags:
   - mahayana-roots
+base_value: 4
 ---

 > This volume assumes knowledge of [the first](/content/booklets/foundations_kieschnick), introducing three types of writings from texts translated in China from Indian originals in medieval times.

-The answer key for this textbook can be found [on Google Drive, here](https://drive.google.com/file/d/1ltpbQgRxQcWJAiHxsDeWSuA5fCSBKKps/view?usp=drivesdk){:target="_blank"}.
+The answer key for this textbook can be found [on Google Drive, here](https://drive.google.com/file/d/1ltpbQgRxQcWJAiHxsDeWSuA5fCSBKKps/view?usp=drivesdk){:target="_blank" ga-event-value="2"}.